IowaDave/Slow-That-Uno-Down/README.md

 The number is stored in the two UBRR0 registers.

-A slower System Clock decreases the number of cycles to count for any given transmission speed.
-We need to store a different, correct number in UBRR0.
+After changing the System Clock speed, a different, correct number must be written into the UBRR0 registers.
 "12" happens to be the right number for 9600 Baud at 1 MHz.

 #### Where is the documentation for this?
 Section 20, "USART0" on pages 179 - 204 of the datasheet explains everything in detail.
 I will point out the relevant parts of it for this example.

 Start on page 204.
 The number of cycles to count is a 12-bit value that can range from 0 up to 4095, that is, from 0x000 through 0xfff.

+Representing the decimal number 12, 0x0C in hexadecimal, as a 12-bit binary number we have: ```0b0000'00001100```, where the tick separates the high-order 4 bits from the low-order 8 bits.

-UBRR0H stores the upper four bits, which will be zero because 12 is less than 256.
-UBRR0L stores the value 12, in this example.
+* UBRR0H receives the upper four bits, all of them being zero because 12 is less than 256.
+* UBRR0L stores the lower 8 bits: the value 12, in this example.

-Where did "12" come from?
+#### Where did "12" come from?

 Visit page 196.
 Exhibit 2 shows a portion of Table 20-4.
 "12" was chosen because it corresponds to 9600 Baud at 1 MHz when the "U2X" bit is set to 1.
 We look in that column because the Arduino instruction, ```Serial.begin()```, sets the U2X bit to 1.

 ![Excerpt of Baud rate table](images/UBRR.png)<br>
 **Exhibit 2** Excerpt from datasheet table 20-4

-Why not choose some other value?
+#### Why not choose some other value?
 Two reasons:

 * Those having "Error" much above 2% or below −2% should be avoided as unreliable.
-* 9600 is the fastest transmission rate available with a 1 MHz System Clock.
+* 9600 is the fastest reliable Baud rate available with a 1 MHz System Clock.

 An example program is provided to demonstrate Serial output at 9600 Baud with a 1 MHz System Clock.